Vibe-code with discipline

 # 1. Install — single static binary, no runtime needed

-This book serves both audiences: the user guide for operators and collaborators, and the developer guide for contributors to koryph itself.
+This book is layered so you can stop reading whenever you have enough: Features for the map, Concepts for the ideas, the user guide for operators and collaborators, and the developer guide for contributors to koryph itself.

 The name